lcary/ner-api/README.md

 docker-compose up
 ```

-Open your browser to http://localhost:80/docs for Swagger docs.
+Then, open your browser to http://localhost:80/docs for Swagger docs.

 ## Local Development